 When public exigency or emergency will not permit a delay incident to competitive procurement, districts may determine the procurement methodology most appropriate to the situation.
 Emergency procurements are limited to procurements necessitated by a threat to the continued operation of the district or to the health, safety or welfare of students, staff, or the immediately affected general public.
+For example, procurements responding to the COVID-19 threat would follow the emergency procurement process.
 Written documentation of the basis of the emergency and the vendor selection methodology and selection must be maintained.